surajmitsel/surajmitsel/Cpp/read/SmartPtrShared.md

 - Counter is incremented with each time a new pointer pointes to the resource and decremented when destructor of the object is called.
 - We should use `shared-ptr` when we want to assign raw pointer to multiple owners.
 - It should be used when you want to share the ownership of resource.
+- the object you call shared_from_this on must be owned by a shared_ptr object
 ### Reference counting ###
 - It is technique of storing the number of references pointers or handles to a resource such as an object, block of memory, disk space or other resource.
 - A object referenced by the contained raw pointer will not be destroyed until reference counter is greater than zero i.e. until all the copies of shared_ptr has been deleted.